AurelienBesnier/photon_mapping/docs/source/guide.rst

 Calibrate the results
 =====================

-| After running the simulation, we will obtain a result with the number of photons received on each captors or organes of plant.
-But in reality, to using this result to do the further researchs, we have to convert the unit of the current result to a unit which is more physical.
+| After running the simulation, we will obtain a result with the number of photons received on each captors or organs of plant.
+But in reality, to using this result to do the further researches, we have to convert the unit of the current result to a unit which is more physical.
 |
 | To do that, after finishing the simulation, we will do the calibration the result by using the function ``calibrateResults``.